Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Challenges and future direction

-We pay special attention to the emerging facial image tampering technique known as DeepFake \cite{deepfake}, given that in most cases human faces are supposed to be highly sensitive.
-Powered by GAN, DeepFake can effectively generate natural and realistic fake faces from a real face photo, and blend them into other media records seamlessly.
-This technology is a double-edged sword for privacy in OSN image sharing.
-It can be applied for hiding original faces to protect facial privacy, or inversely to forge media records for malicious usage which leads to a privacy threat to the victim.
-It is an understatement to say that there is widespread concern about the malicious application of this technology.
+DeepFake is an emerging face forgery technique powered by deep learning, by which an attacker with little image processing knowledge can produce a realistic fake media record based on the victim’s face photos.
+DeepFake can effectively generate natural and realistic fake faces from a real face photo and seamlessly blend them into other media records.
+It is a image security issue rather than a privacy issue, but can be more severe along with private image leakage.

-DeepFake has received extensive public attention in terms of its potentially disruptive consequences to visual security, laws, politics, and society in general \cite{deepfakeLaw, deepfakeBio, deepfakeDam1, deepfakeDam2, deepfakeDam3}.
-The research community has become an influential force to motivate the studies on DeepFake detection.
-Multiple large-scale DeepFake detection datasets have been released \cite{DeepFakeDataset1, DeepFakeDataset2, DeepFakeDataset3, DeepFakeDataset4, DeepFakeDataset5, DeepFakeDataset6}.
-In 2019, Facebook in cooperation with several companies and universities, had launched a ``Deepfake Detection Challenge'' (DFDC) competition with more than \$10 million for awards and grants \cite{DFDC}.
-However, the detection solutions are somewhat reactive for preventing individuals from DeepFake attacks, as the attack may have occurred already.
-It is extremely challenging to prevent the abuse of DeepFake once malicious viewers have thoroughly accessed face photos since by that time they are capable of fully controlling the data.
-Therefore, we believe more effort is needed on solutions that forestall and prevent malicious viewers from getting the data, such as identifying malicious viewers ahead of publishing images according to historical internet trails.
-In short, preventing and protecting against DeepFake attacks involves a long-term arms race, requiring researchers in this field to be keenly aware of emerging trends.
+Nowadays, there is widespread concern about the malicious application of DeepFake, due to its potentially disruptive consequences to visual security, laws, politics, and society in general \cite{deepfakeDam1}.
+The research community has become an influential force in motivating studies on DeepFake detection and anti-detection \cite{deepfakeSurvey1, deepfakeSurvey2, liu2022making}.
+Multiple large-scale DeepFake detection datasets have been released, such as FaceForensics++ \cite{DeepFakeDataset2} and Celeb-DF \cite{DeepFakeDataset3}.
+However, pursuing detection as the only solution may be insufficient, as this is a retroactive countermeasure implemented after the attacks have already had their effect.
+Moreover, it is extremely hard to defend against DeepFake attacks once malicious viewers have thoroughly accessed face photos because, by then, they are capable of fully controlling the data.
+Therefore, we believe more effort is needed in forestalling and preventing malicious users from getting the data.
+More investigations are needed on how to identify malicious users according to the historical internet trails before sharing images \cite{horng2011novel, hu2022privacy}.

-\subsubsection{The right to be forgotten}
+\subsection{The right to be forgotten}

 Unlimited retention of personal images on the web may harm individual privacy.
 For example, teenagers may suffer long-term disadvantages to their future life and career due to indiscreet photos shared on social media.
 In the long run, many users desire to dissociate themselves from obsolete information that represents their past identity and behaviors.
 Therefore, the right to be forgotten, as a critical clause in the GDPR \cite{Victor:GDPR}, should be guaranteed in a privacy-friendly environment for OSN image sharing.